 What To Bring

 A picnic lunch if the weather is good.
 Water.
 Comfortable walking shoes.
 Camera.
-Your ISIC card or student ID if you want major discounts on admission tickets.
+Also, bring your student ID if you want discounts on admission tickets.

 What To Do There

 With so much to do at this historic site, you really can spend several hours just enjoying this castle and the small town around it.
 They also sometimes have really cool festivals by the castle, like this medieval one they had in 2018, so make sure you do some web surfing to see if anything like that is happening while you're in Lithuania.

 If you'd like to go into the castle (museum), you'll need to pay about $9.
 Unless, you have your student ID card, and then you only pay half of that.
 Get more information on their website.
 You may have to pay a little extra to take pictures as well.